janklab/MailSpoon/docs/index.md

 MailSpoon is part of the [Janklab](https://github.com/janklab) suite of libraries for Matlab.

-Thanks to [BAND-MAID](https://www.youtube.com/channel/UCJToUvYrmkmTCR-bluEaQfA) and [Lovebites](https://www.facebook.com/LovebitesTheBand/) for powering my coding.
+Thank you to [BAND-MAID](https://www.youtube.com/channel/UCJToUvYrmkmTCR-bluEaQfA) and [Lovebites](https://www.facebook.com/LovebitesTheBand/) for powering my coding.